AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/create-and-manage-users/enroll-users-new-workfront-experience.md

 1. Instruct users that they must log out and log back in to Workfront in order to see Adobe Workfront Classic.

-## Switch your admin account to Adobe Workfront Classic
+## Switch your admin account to Adobe Workfront Classic {#switch-your-admin-account-to-adobe-workfront-classic}

 As a Workfront administrator or a group administrator, you can change your own Workfront environment.